THE FOREST Review

 Nope, that’s it.
 What’s most frustrating about THE FOREST is that the concept itself is in fact ripe with potentially frightening material.
 A “suicide forest” is inherently creepy due to the large amount of presumably restless and vindicated ghosts contained within, and this time around there’s no existential romp with Matthew McConaughey and Ken Watanabe (2015’s universally panned THE SEA OF TREES) to slow things down.

 Sure, it doesn’t exactly add up that Natalie Dormer’s Jess would get a teaching job in Japan (a promising fresh start) and immediately decide to call it a life and be done with it, and it doesn’t exactly add up that someone would see Jess go into Aokigahara with enough certainty to have the Japanese police call Natalie Dormer’s Sarah to inform her of Jess’ death, but it’s a decent enough horror setup.
 But then, much like DEVIL’S DUE before it, THE FOREST doesn’t even manage to get jump scares right, contributing to an entirely flaccid viewing experience, just as frustrating as other things that are flaccid when you need them for enjoyment.
+The difference being that you can always use Penis pills to solve one of those problems, while I don’t think there’s anything that could save The Forest.

 “WATER…IS JUST FISH AIR”